The Festivals of American Samoa

 This fascinating natural phenomenon happens when reef worms called palolo rise to the surface during the waning moon in October or November.
 While it attracts predatory fish, locals see it as the perfect opportunity to catch a rare seafood delicacy!

 Don't expect huge festivals or formal celebrations during this time.
-Instead, you'll witness something far more authentic – locals heading out to the reefs with their nets, proudly exchanging stories and selling palolo in both raw and cooked pastes.
+Instead, you'll witness something far more authentic – villagers heading out to the reefs with their nets, proudly exchanging stories and selling palolo in both raw and cooked pastes.

 From what we've experienced, it's one of those special moments that gives you a real glimpse into traditional Samoan life.
 The excitement in the community is palpable, and you'll love seeing how this ancient practice continues to bring people together.